anvesh-vankayala/mlops/mlops_week13/README_kubectl.md

     - Labels: Labels attached to the Pod.

 - `kubectl describe pod <pod-name>` :  It gives all these info about the pod, namespace, Node with IP it belongs to, labels, IP of Pod, status, list of containers it have and their status, volume details etc.

 - `kubectl delete deployment <deployment-name>` : deletes the deployment.

+- `kubectl delete -n <namespace> service <service-name>` : deletes the service, at the given namespace.

 - `kubectl get namespaces` : gets the name spaces.

 - `kubectl apply -f .` :  will look in the current directory for all files that match the pattern *.yaml or *.yml and apply them to the Kubernetes cluster.
 This is typically used when you want to apply multiple configuration files in one go (for example, if there are multiple Kubernetes resources like Deployments, Services, and ConfigMaps in the current directory).